buildpacks/spec/buildpack.md

 If a cache is provided, the lifecycle:
 - SHOULD store all cached layers after a successful build.
 - SHOULD store the Layer Content Metadata associated with each layer so that it can be recovered using the layer Diff ID
-- SHOULD store any provided standardized Bill of Materials associated with each layer
+- SHOULD store any provided Software Bill of Materials associated with each layer

 Before the next re-build:
 - The lifecycle MUST do both or neither of the following:
-  - Restore Layer Content Metadata to `<layers>/<layer>.toml`, excluding the `[types]` table, and any provided standardized Bill of Materials.
+  - Restore Layer Content Metadata to `<layers>/<layer>.toml`, excluding the `[types]` table, and any provided Software Bill of Materials.
   - Restore layer contents to the `<layers>/<layer>/` directory.

 #### Ignored Layers